kamlekar/kamlekar.github.io/posts/2015-12-14-all-about-mobiles-user-experience.md

 - mobile
 - features
 - phone
-status: publish
+status: draft
 type: post
 published: false
-author:     "Venkateshwar"
+author: Venkateshwar
 header-img: "img/home-bg.jpg"
 ---
 **Note:** This article is based on Author's personal opinion.

-###What features to see?
+### What features to see?
 Most people are confused on which feature to see when buying a mobile.
 I will list out some features/specifications which one must look in while buying a mobile:

 - **GPU Speed:**